akeeba/awf/MIGRATION.md

 }
 ```

 Please note that the default implementation of `application` in the Container is through the new `\Awf\Application\ApplicationServiceProvider` which does that automatically.
+The previous recommendation was to set up the `application_name` in the Container and let AWF handle the application object instantiation.
+If you follow this recommendation you will not experience any backwards incompatible change.

-However, if you instantiate the application object yourself, overriding the default service, you will need to do the above manually.
+However, if you instantiate the application object yourself, overriding the default service, or if your application object defines a different application name than what you have in the container, then and only then will you need to apply the aforementioned workaround manually.
 In this case, and this case only, if you do not apply the aforementioned workaround your application will break when using the Text, Model, View, Controller classes' static methods, and when instantiating Date.

+**Path auto-discovery now takes place in the Container, not `\Awf\Application\Application`**.
+As a result, you need to set up at the very least the `application_name` key in your container's constructor.
+This was a strong recommendation in 1.0, but it's enforced in 1.1.

 ### Deprecations